DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/update-ingress.md

     <!--screenshot-->

-3. Click Update to update the route through the form, but the name, multi-cloud namespace, and cluster of Ingress Class cannot be updated.
+3. Click Update to update the route through the form, but the name, multicloud namespace, and cluster of Ingress Class cannot be updated.

     <!--screenshot-->